 Advising Pamphilus to agree to the marriage, a slave called Davus gives rise to ambiguity and misunderstanding in Andria or The Girl from Andros.
 In Heauton Timorumenos or The Self-Tormentor, a slave called Syrus invites Bacchis, his master Clitipho’s mistress, to his father’s house, and presents her as a lover of Clinia, making two old men completely entangled in the attitude to their sons.
 In Adelphoe or The Brothers, a slave Syrus puzzles Demea by telling the tales thus creating a great confusion; and only a chance can unravel this tangle.
 A lucky chance often helps to solve the problems mostly made by the slaves.
 Thus, a poor girl turns out to be a daughter of a wealthy neighbor, as in The Self-Tormentor, The Girl from Andros, or Phormio; a warrior loses; hetaera decides to end with her past, as in The Eunuch; unjustly suspected of betraying young man has an opportunity to prove his loyalty to the fair girl, as in The Brothers.

-Both Plautus and Terence tried to transform the Roman comedy for it to be closer to people and more accessible for plebeians.
-Despite the existence of separate touching plays, the comedies of Plautus and Terence have a setting on the ridiculous scenes, a caricature, buffoonery, and farce.
-The favorite playwrights’ figure is a slave, the most dynamic comedy mask the least cramped in his actions, words, and gestures.
+Both Plautus and Terence tried to transform the Roman comedy so it is closer to people and more accessible to plebeians.
+Despite the existence of separate touching plays, the comedies of Plautus and Terence have a setting of ridiculous scenes, a caricature, buffoonery, and farce.
+The favorite playwright’s figure is a slave, the most dynamic comedy mask the least cramped in his actions, words, and gestures.
 A slave is not only a carrier of intrigue but also a central figure of buffoonery element.
 He makes the audience laugh by a parody of the high style philosophizing, swearing, and running around the stage with violent gestures.
-Besides being humorous and comical, the slaves are depicted as clever and witty characters being the source of intrigues but sometimes helpful and wiser than their masters.
+Besides being humorous and comical, the slaves are depicted as clever and witty characters being the source of intrigue but sometimes helpful and wiser than their masters.